-At Hawes Down French is taught by a specialist native French teacher and supported by class teachers using phrases and vocabulary within class.
+At Hawes Down, French is taught by a teacher trained in MFL and continued by class teachers using phrases and vocabulary within class.
 A multi-sensory and kinaesthetic approach to teaching is used, with a physical element introduced wherever possible as an aid to understanding and retention.
 Lessons are enjoyable, non-threatening with success built in at every level, in order that the children develop a positive attitude to the learning of a foreign language.
 Confidence and self-esteem are built through positive reinforcement for any contribution they make, however tentative.

 Our MFL curriculum is engaging and enjoyed by all learners, well-resourced and planned to build progression.
 In addition, we measure the impact of our curriculum through:

-- Children applying their knowledge of language to other areas of the curriculum;
+- Children applying their knowledge of language to other areas of the curriculum, identifying cross-curricular links.

 - Children applying their cultural understanding and tolerance across society and cultures.

 At Hawes Down Primary, we aim to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will equip them for an ever-changing digital world.
 We want to model and educate our pupils on how to use technology positively, responsibly and safely, using our high quality resources.
 Knowledge and understanding of Information Communication Technology is of increasing importance for children’s future both at home and for employment.
 Our computing curriculum serves to build cultural capital by ensuring all children have access to and experience a range of activities, programmes, creative tools and games.
 We offer rich opportunities, both equipping and inspiring children to draw upon skills learnt to reach future goals.

-Our Computing curriculum focuses on a progression of skills in digital literacy, computer science, information technology and online safety to ensure that children become competent in safely using and understanding a range of technology.
-Our intention is for Computing to support children’s creativity and cross-curricular learning, engaging children and enriching their experiences in school.
+Our broad and balanced computing curriculum focuses on a progression of skills in digital literacy, computer science, information technology and online safety to ensure that all children become competent in safely using and understanding a range of technology.
+Our intention is for computing to support children’s creativity and cross-curricular learning too, engaging children and enriching their experiences in school.

-Our curriculum aims to make sure that the children of Hawes Down Primary School head into their secondary education and subsequent endeavours as competent and safe users of ICT.
+Our curriculum aims to make sure that the children of Hawes Down Primary School head into their secondary education and subsequent endeavours as competent, positive and safe users of ICT.
 We aim to provide every child with excellent skills and knowledge but also endeavour to make all learning meaningful and will always ask the WHY behind their learning and not just the HOW.
 We want learners to discuss, reflect and appreciate the impact computing has on their learning, development and wellbeing.
 At Hawes Down, pupils will have developed a range of skills to express themselves creatively using digital media and be equipped to apply their computing skills moving forward.

 At Hawes Down our Art and Design curriculum is based on the National Curriculum and this is delivered and progression is ensured by following the Hawes Down Art and Design Curriculum progression of skills map for each year group.
 Our children show engagement because they are challenged by our curriculum.
 The children will be resilient learners who overcome barriers and understand their own strengths and areas for development.
 They will be able to critique their own work as an artist because they know how to be successful.
 All children will be safe and happy in art lessons; these lessons will give them opportunities to explore and experience their own creative development.
 They will be encouraged and nurtured to overcome any barriers to their learning or self-confidence because feedback is positive and focuses on artistic skills and knowledge.
 They will be able to talk about a variety of famous artists over time and develop artistic skills and confidence.